growilabs/growi-docs/docs/en/dev/startup-v3/start-development.md

 yarn lerna bootstrap
 ```

-## Production Build and Execution

-Execute the following steps from the [First Time](#first-time) section.

-1. Install dependencies
-1. Build the frontend client for production and activate the backend server

-    ```bash
-    yarn start
-    ```

 ## List of npm Commands

 Here are the main commands used in development.
+Check also the script section of `packages/app/package.json`
+to see all commands you can use.

 :::tip
 Execute the following command under the `packages / app` directory.